A practical guide to the Zendesk Power BI integration in 2026

 Before we get into the weeds, let's make sure we're all on the same page about the tools and the end goal.

-Zendesk is one of the biggest names in customer service software.
-It's the hub where your support team manages conversations from email, chat, phone, and social media.
-The core of it is a ticketing system that tracks every customer issue from the moment it comes in until it's resolved.
+What is Zendesk?
+Zendesk is the industry leader in customer service software.
+It's a mature, reliable platform that powers customer service for thousands of companies, serving as the hub where your team manages conversations from email, chat, phone, and social media.
+Its robust ticketing system ensures every customer issue is tracked professionally.

+What is Power BI?
 Power BI is Microsoft's business intelligence (BI) tool.
 The best way to think of it is as a massive, interactive canvas for your data.
-You can pull in information from hundreds of different sources (like spreadsheets, databases, and other apps) to build reports and dashboards that help you spot trends and make better decisions.
+You can pull in information from hundreds of different sources to build reports and dashboards that help you spot trends and make better decisions.

-The entire point of the Zendesk Power BI integration is to get your support ticket data out of Zendesk and into Power BI.
-This allows you to do a level of analysis that Zendesk's own reporting tools can't quite handle.
-For example, you could combine ticket data with sales data from your CRM to finally put a number on how great support actually impacts customer lifetime value.
+What is the integration for?
+The point of the Zendesk Power BI integration is to bring your support ticket data into Power BI.
+This allows you to perform advanced analysis alongside Zendesk's own impressive reporting tools.
+For example, you can combine ticket data with sales data from your CRM to demonstrate how your high-quality support positively impacts customer lifetime value.

 The promise: Why teams want the Zendesk Power BI integration